 Spend a Day Canoeing or Kayaking

-Head over to Fall Creek or the White River, and go on a boating adventure!
-Make sure to bring your life jackets just in case.
-Canoeing and Kayaking are not only fun, but great exercise, and the perfect way to unplug and spend time together as a family.
+Head over to Fall Creek, the White River, or Eagle Creek Reservoir and go on a boat ride adventure!
+Several companies in our area offer rentals.
+Make sure to bring or borrow life jackets, just in case.
+Canoeing and kayaking are not only fun, but great exercise, and the perfect way to unplug and spend time together as a family.

 Go on a Picnic